Please note that on this Make It Private departure we have a minimum group size of ${minGroupSize}.

 Day 4: Bryce Canyon Sunrise / Zion National Park

 Then it’s time to head for Zion National Park on one of the most scenic drives in the American Southwest.
-Keep an eye out for bighorn sheep as we follow the narrow two-lane road that cuts through canyons and twists below towering monoliths.
+Keep an eye out for bighorn sheep to photograph as we follow the narrow two-lane road that cuts through canyons and twists below towering monoliths.
 As we approach Zion, we pass Checkerboard Mesa, a 6,250-foot landmark of striated Navajo Sandstone.
 Early Mormon pioneers gave Zion its name—so striking was its beauty that it evoked images of the biblical Promised Land.
 The U.S. government agreed and made it a national park in 1919.
 Multi-hued sandstone ramparts rise above the valley floor where the Virgin River flows among the cottonwoods, carving a deep canyon over millennia and blending lush greenery with dramatic rocks.

 Day 5: Hiking in Zion National Park / Scenic Helicopter Flight